nebulaeonline/Isaac64cs/README.md

 No dependencies, no fluff, no nonsense.
 In fact, you can just drop Rng.cs into your project or cut & paste and it will *just work*.

 Cyptographic Note: While it is true that certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, ISAAC operations are not guaranteed to be constant time in this implementation, and ISAAC is not itself advertised as a cryptographically secure RNG.
-ISAAC should however be more than secure for most any other use, unless someone can run timing attacks on the same system to dump the rng state.
-All bets are off with unrestricted physical access.
+ISAAC should however be more than secure for most any other use.

+**Speed:** approx 23.91 seconds in Debug for 500M random numbers (Ryzen 3950x).
+8.3 seconds in Release (~60M 64-bit values per second).
+Should run even faster with AOT compilation.

 ---